Third-Party Funding in International Arbitration

 The term ‘TPF’ refers to an agreement by an entity that is not a party to the dispute to provide a party, an affiliate of that party or a law firm representing that party,

-Before considering the more general aspects of TPF, its regulation and its impact on the arbitral proceedings (which apply to M&A arbitrations as well as to other forms of arbitration), it is worth highlighting some of the particularities of TPF in M&A arbitration.
+Before considering the more general aspects of TPF, its regulation and its effects on arbitral proceedings (which apply to M&A arbitrations as well as to other forms of arbitration), we highlight some of the particularities of TPF in M&A arbitration.

 In light of the foregoing, post-closing disputes are often suitable for TPF.
 The claimant may be inclined to use TPF to mitigate the financial burden of arbitrating the claim (particularly if, as it is often the case, it is the buyer, which has already paid significant amounts to the seller under the terms of the SPA).
-A funder may see in funding the claim a potentially rewarding investment.
+A funder may see a potentially rewarding investment in funding the claim.
 Furthermore, it is not uncommon for the parties to stipulate in the transaction agreement that the provisional purchase price will be paid into an escrow account.
-In such a case, should, for instance, the buyer deem that the final purchase price be reduced (e.g., because new liabilities of the target company have arisen after the closing, which are covered by the representations and warranties), the buyer would be entitled to bring a claim against the seller and, if successful, satisfy its claim out of the amounts in escrow.
+In such a case, should, for instance, the buyer deem that the final purchase price is to be reduced (e.g., because new liabilities of the target company have arisen after the closing, which are covered by the representations and warranties), the buyer would be entitled to bring a claim against the seller and, if successful, satisfy its claim out of the amounts in escrow.
 The escrow mechanism facilitates the enforcement of price-related claims (including price adjustment claims) and, therefore, makes the enforcement of a possible award easier.
-This is also a factor that can encourage a funder to fund these kind of claims.
+This is also a factor that can encourage a funder to fund these kinds of claims.

-There are other types of M&A disputes that may not be equally suitable to attract TPF.
-Apart from pre-closing disputes (which normally are to be resolved quickly and may not be suitable for a full-blown arbitration), another type of proceeding that often arises out of the transaction agreement is expert determination proceedings.
+There are other types of M&A disputes that may not be suitable to attract TPF.
+Apart from pre-closing disputes (which normally are resolved quickly and may not be suitable for a full-blown arbitration), another type of proceeding that often arises out of the transaction agreement is an expert determination proceeding.
 Although the dividing line between arbitration and expert determination or appraisal can be blurred, it exists and entails important consequences.
 Expert determinations normally involve specific and technical questions rather than factual and legal disputes.
-Most importantly, expert determinations are not considered to be awards and are, therefore, not enforceable under the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958.
+Most importantly, expert determinations are not considered to be awards and, therefore, are not enforceable under the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958.
 This is one of the main reasons why a funder may not be as interested in financing expert determinations.

 That said, the most frequent disputes that can arise out of an M&A transaction are suitable for TPF.
-To conclude, it is worth noting that, although they are not M&A arbitrations, investment arbitrations can also sometimes arise following M&A transactions, in relation to public measures adopted in respect of the target company or the buyer.
+To conclude, although they are not M&A arbitrations, investment arbitrations can also sometimes arise following M&A transactions, in relation to public measures adopted in respect of the target company or the buyer.
 For example, Ares and MetalGeo v.
-Georgia, is reported to have arisen out of the declaration of invalidity of an SPA for the acquisition of a stake in a state-owned steel pipe manufacturing plant.
-This kind of dispute (like investment arbitrations in general) may also be suitable for TPF.
+Georgia arose out of the declaration of invalidity of an SPA for the acquisition of a stake in a state-owned steel pipe manufacturing plant.
+This kind of dispute (as with investment arbitrations in general) may also be suitable for TPF.

 The mechanics of TPF can best be understood by parsing out the core elements: namely, the participants involved; the due diligence process; and the economic and legal terms of funding agreements.

 The second key actor is the funder.
-Commercial funders are typically public companies, private companies or private funds (including high-net-worth individuals and family offices that fund cases).
-There is increasing liquidity in the third-party funding market with many institutional investors investing in the sector.
+Commercial funders are typically public companies, private companies or private funds (including high net worth individuals and family offices that fund cases).
+There is increasing liquidity in the TPF market with many institutional investors investing in the sector.
 The third key actor is the legal counsel advising and representing the claim holder.